veeracs/postmessage/README.md

 </code>
 </pre>

-6. Setup click handlers on buttons that'll initialize and launch the CNID client (inside a modal) via commenting or auth flows.
+6. Setup click handlers on buttons that'll initialize the CNID client (via commenting or auth flows) and launch the responsive modal window.

-The <b>postMessageCallback</b> handler will receive the following types of messages.
+The <b>postMessageCallback</b> handler will receive the following types of messages from <b>CNID client</b>.

 1. <b>scrollTop</b> - scroll to the top of the page within the modal when an error message is displayed.
 2. <b>showLoader</b> - show loading status while the CNID client loads.